fractal-platform/fractal-cdt/docs/source/contract/token.rst

         });
     }

 First, call ``get_from_address`` function to get the caller of the action.
 Next, check the name of the newly defined token, the validity of the amount and whether the name of token already exists in this contract.
-After all checks are passed, the new token informations are recorded in the table stat and the caller is set to be issuer.
+After all checks are passed, the new token information is recorded in the table stat and the caller is set to be the issuer.

 *issue*